GTNewHorizons/GT5-Unofficial/README.md

 Copyright (c) 2017-2022 TecTech and licensed under the MIT License

 GTNH changes are under the MIT License to maintain upstream compatibility.

+# Credit

+Original mod from Tecnus, link was broken with upstream due to multi year inactivity.